For Authors

 Graphics

 We can reproduce colours in our online issue, but our printed issue is in black and white.
 This means that colours show up as shades of grey; a previously red tone may look identical to a previously green tone.
-For this reason, you must supply us with an additional black-and-white version of all graphics that contain colour.
-Patterns can be used instead, to distinguish between different areas.
-Sometimes this is clearer.
+For this reason, please supply an additional black-and-white version of all graphics.
+Line or dot patterns can also be used to distinguish between colours.
+Graphics can be added as a separate file if necessary.
+Please use an uncompressed .tif or .jpg format.
+All graphics must be of high resolution.
+The JAE must be allowed to alter graphics if necessary to create a clearer image.
+Please consider this point if you obtain permission to reproduce a third-party graphic.

 Avoid adding screenshots or photographs to your paper.
 Not only may these have copyright issues, but we are not a media publication.
+Generally limit yourself to tables and graphs.
+We may publish an occasional clear photo if you can show there are no copyright issues and it has definite academic relevance.

-Diagrams, maps, and graphs are called figures.
-By contrast, tables have rows and columns.
 Each figure and table must be numbered consecutively (e.g., Figure 1, Figure 2; Table 1, Table 2).
-They should be introduced in the main text (e.g., ‘Table 1 shows the results of…’).
-Each graphic must have its own caption or title.
-Avoid captions such as ‘Table of comparisons’ (just say ‘Comparisons’) and ‘Bar chart of…’.
-Readers can see what type of chart it is, so just summarise the content.
-Maps should be labelled as such (e.g., ‘Map of Provinces in South Africa’).
-As per APA 7, use title case in your captions.
+They should be introduced individually in the text (e.g., ‘Table 1 shows the results of…’).
+Each graphic must also have its own caption or title.
+Avoid filler words such as ‘Table of comparisons’ (just say ‘Comparisons’) and ‘Bar chart of…’. (just summarise the content).

 Permissions

 Copyright and permissions are an essential aspect of submitting or reviewing a paper for an accredited journal.
 Authors must attend carefully to this aspect to minimise delays and rejections.
-Attribute any graphics or other elements that you borrow from another author or website.
-This means giving more than just a surname and year.
-A reader should be able to locate the source from your reference, without hunting.

-Never simply copy and paste content from the internet, without checking for information about the copyright or licensing terms.
-If you need to contact an author or website owner for permission to cite, you can tell them that the JAE has a Creative Commons licence CC BY 4.0.
+If you need to contact an author or website owner to check or gain permission to cite, you may be asked what licensing terms the JAE uses.
+We use a Creative Commons licence CC BY 4.0.

-Substantial amendments to third-party graphics (including tables and charts) must be indicated.
+Substantial amendments to third-party graphics, including tables and charts, must be indicated.
 Examples are: ‘Based on…’, ‘Adapted from…’, and ‘Inspired by…’.

 ADDITIONAL DETAILS - TECHNICAL REQUIREMENTS